 Do you need other beverage recipes perfect for brunch?
 My favorites are an Easy Strawberry Honey Spinach Smoothie , Bacon Jalapeno Bloody Mary and Watermelon Punch, if you can find in season watermelon.

-Read on after the Carrot Grapefruit Smoothie recipe to see all the other great #BrunchWeek recipes shared today and enter the giveaway!
+Read on after the Carrot Grapefruit Smoothie recipe to see all the other great #BrunchWeek recipes shared today.

 WANT EVEN MORE DELICIOUS RECIPES FROM MYSELF AND MY FAVORITE FOOD BLOGGERS?
 FOLLOW ME ON PINTEREST, TWITTER, INSTAGRAM, OR FACEBOOK, WHERE I SHARE NEW RECIPES DAILY.
 YOU CAN ALSO SUBSCRIBE BY EMAIL TO GET NEWLY POSTED RECIPES FOR FREE!